hl7au/au-fhir-base/input/pagecontent/sexgender.md

 #### AU Base ServiceRequest
 - Inclusion of an SPCU value in AU Base ServiceRequest instances indicates that the sex parameter is relevant to the service request e.g. flagging that checking for pregnancy may be required for a particular radiology test.

 <p class="stu-note">The FHIR Work Group is interested in feedback from adopters and implementers regarding their experiences with SPCU.
-In particular, feedback is saught regarding:<br/>
+In particular, feedback is sought regarding:<br/>
 — If additional guidance or examples are required.<br/>
 — If SPCU should explicitly be included in any other AU Base profiles in future releases of AU Base.<br/>
 <br/>